ozwin/interview-assignment-sip/README.md

 To run this application

-Simply navigate to the VS Code Run and Debug menu, and lunch 'Start Client Simulation' from the preconfigured Launch.json
+Navigate to the VS Code Run and Debug menu, and launch 'Start Client Simulation' from the preconfigured Launch.json

 Or
-Run the following from root folder of project
+Run the following from the root folder of the project

 > cd ./internal/cmd/client_simulation
 >
 > go run ./main.go

+**p.s: Ensure you are running the SIP application first for this to work**

 ## How to test?